llKCll/Client-Server/README.md

 ftpclient.c

 1. Navigate to the directory where the file is found.
-2. Enter "make" to create the executable.
+2. Enter "make ftclient" to create the executable.
 3. Enter "./ftclient <HOST> <PORT> <COMMAND>" if the command "-1" is used or "./ftclient <HOST> <PORT> <COMMAND> <FILE>" if "-g" is used.